codeation/it/README.md

 This command creates a container with libgtk-3-dev packages from the gcc compiler container.
 The build is done inside the docker container without installing additional packages on the host.

-Once the build is complete, the docker images can be removed using the `docker image rm` command:
+Once the build is complete, the docker images can be removed using the `docker image rm` command.
+You can remove containers named:

 ```
 amd64/gcc or arm64v8/gcc